swaipyy/eva01-rice/README.md

 # eva01-rice
 ## my dwm rice!
-my dwm rice with kitty spt spotifyd and pywal
+send me a pic on instagram if you install my rice<3 @swaipy_ my dwm rice with kitty spt spotifyd and pywal
 # Dependences
 - awesome fonts or nerd-fonts-complete / jetbrainsmono